andrewcio/talentforlife/readme.md

 ## Why

-This site exists to connect creatives and doers to the organizations that are fighting for their lives by cutting out some of the leg work necessary to get the process started.
+This resource exists to connect creatives and doers to the organizations that are fighting for their lives by cutting out some of the leg work necessary to get the process started.

 The goal is to provide actionable direction for channeling creative energy in supporting Black voices in lieu of misdirected, but well intentioned, creativity.